wieni/lola/Readme.md

 # stack names, tags, etc.
 project: <project-name>

-# Email adress of the creator.
-Optional; Will be used as tag in each stack.
-creator: <e-mail address>
+# List of key-value tags that should be added to each stack.
+When set on this or a lower level,
+# it wil override the default tags of project, environment and region.
+tags:
+    - <name-of-tag>: <value-of-tag>
+    - <name-of-another-tag>: <value-of-another-tag>

 # Stacks is a description of the different cloudformation stacks you'll want to
 # manage and the specific order in which they'll need to be managed.